Team LDM

 Shubhdip Kundlas

-I am a current junior at NYU, majoring in Psychology and minoring in Child and Adolescent Mental Health Studies.
+I am a current senior at NYU, majoring in Psychology and minoring in Child and Adolescent Mental Health Studies.
 An aspiring Psychologist, I love helping people and working with people, especially children.
 My passion for Psychology and helping people is what motivates me to explore the intricate subject of the developing mind.
 The Lab for the Developing Mind provides me with eclectic opportunities to research the cognition of infants and how their mind perceives the world around them, as well as more complex research areas like how the infant mind develops transitioning to adolescence and how factors like the environment or family life influence the development.
 I also hope to gain the necessary research skills and experience to work in a professional setting, learning procedural methods, and building connections with my fellow colleagues.
 Outside the lab, I like to work, meet new people, watch shows, volunteer as a camp counselor, and enjoy time with friends and family!

 ssk9829@nyu.edu